How to Automate Customer Support in 2024: A Practical Guide

 1. AI-Powered Chatbots

 AI chatbots are the cornerstone of modern customer support automation.
 They can handle a wide range of tasks, from answering FAQs to providing personalized product recommendations.
-The key is choosing a chatbot platform that offers robust natural language processing (NLP) capabilities.
+The key is choosing a chatbot platform that offers natural language processing (NLP) capabilities.

 Features to look for: